bojand/fsto-2018-grpc/slides.md

 // v2
 message HelloRequest {
   string name = 1;
-  bool reverse = 2;
+  bool capitalize = 2;
 }

 // The response message containing the greetings message HelloReply {
   string message = 1;
-  string reversed = 2;
 }
 ```

 ???

 **Client v1 <-> Server v2**
-- client will not know about reverse, and it will default to `false`
+- client will not know about capitalize, and it will default to `false`
 - client will get just the message

+Generally servers would be released before clients.

 **Client v2 <-> Server v1**
 - client may set the flag to `true`
-- server will not know about `reverse` and will return old reply format
+- server will not know about `capitalize` and will return old reply format
-- client will get a message without `reversed` which will get a default empty string
+- client will get a message

-Generally servers would be released before clients.

 ---